Enveloppe/obsidian-enveloppe/README.md

 You can configure :
 - The share key used by the plugin.
 By default, it is `share`
 - Folder excluded.
 The share key can't work here.
 Useful if you forget to remove the `share` (or turn it to `false`) and move a file in your archive…
-- Add the command to share the file on the file menu (right-click on a file in the explorer or using the three dot) and editor menu (right-click on a opened edited note)
+- Add the command to share the file on the file menu (right-click on a file in the explorer or using the three dot) and editor menu (right-click on an opened edited note)

 ---
 # Workflow example